Chelsea transfer news: Bayern Munich target Callum Hudson-Odoi hands in transfer request | Goal.com

 Bayern target Hudson-Odoi hands in Chelsea transfer request

-Chelsea teenager Callum Hudson-Odoi has handed in a transfer request to the Blues in hopes of faciliating a move to Bayern Munich, Goal can confirm.
+Chelsea teenager Callum Hudson-Odoi has handed in a transfer request in hope of facilitating a move to Bayern Munich, Goal can confirm.

 Hudson-Odoi has been subject to multiple bids from the Bundesliga champions and is intent on escalating the matter in hopes of forcing a move to Germany.